Segal operations in the algebraic $K$-theory of topological spaces: -structure and restriction to spherical objects

+and one sees that, not only are commutativity isomorphims for $\sma$ involved, but so are permutations of inputs, which are taken care of by means of the homotopy colimit.

-The very interesting parts of the proof are the claims about the maps $\alpha_1$ and $\alpha_2$, which we repeat here for clarity.
+Another interesting part of the proof is the claims about the maps $\alpha_1$ and $\alpha_2$, so it deserves a comment.
 The biexactness and coherence of $\sma$ give canonical natural isomorphisms $\gamma_n^k$ called Cartan multinomial formulas:

 These induce natural isomorphisms